js216/CeNTREX/DAQ/README.md

 (Using double-precision floats would eliminate the need for the time offset, but would require twice as much storage space.)
-The time offset is recorded as the `time_offset` attribute of each dataset; other attributes provide column names, units, and other additional information (e.g., ion gauge emission current setting).
+The time offset is recorded as the `time_offset` attribute of each dataset; other attributes provide column names, units, and other additional information as relevant (e.g., ion gauge emission current setting).

 ## Drivers